Moving a house turned out to be fraught with complications, but eventually Big Pink reached its new site mostly in one piece.

 Unfortunately, during the ride the chimney (which the moving crew promised us would be disassembled before the move) had broken loose and fallen through the living room ceiling.
 Our feelings of elation at finally bringing Big Pink home quickly turned into despair when we saw the pile of broken bricks, insulation, ceiling tiles, and glass.
 Worse still, under the whole pile of debris lay two oak doors with etched windows, which Craig had put on the floor for safekeeping during the trip!

-The basement was constructed in July without too much ado, even though our plan called for it to extend under both 9' X 12' porches, as well as under a 12' X 20' solarium that we'd eventually build.
+The basement was constructed in July without too much more ado, even though our plan called for it to extend under both 9' x 12' porches, as well as under a 12' x 20' solarium that we'd eventually build.
 "Eleven corners!" the basement contractor exclaimed.
 "This place has 11 corners!"
-Apparently, cracking block to fit corners is hot a mason's favorite job, but—in spite of heat, horseflies, and 11 corners—the crew built a fine basement.
+Apparently, cracking block to fit corners is not a mason's favorite job, but in spite of heat, horseflies, and 11 corners, the crew built a fine basement.

 At the end of August, the house was moved yet again, to its final resting place, and throughout the fall we were to a race with winter to make the place habitable.
 The interior mess had to be cleaned up and a new chimney built.
 A cap had to be put over the basement addition until we could afford to finish the solar room.
 Electricity had to be hooked up and a phone line run in.
 Stairs and doors had to be built, a well drilled, and some sort of septic system installed.

 We moved into Big Pink on November 1st ten months after purchasing the house.
-We . still had no water or septic tank, but we'd, been living that way for nearly eight years, and at least the move increased our living space.
-By the middle of December we had out well, so water was only a few feet from the back door, rather than a six-mile truck ride away.
+We still had no water or septic tank, but we'd been living that way for nearly eight years, and at least the move increased our living space.
+By the middle of December we had our well, so water was only a few feet from the back door rather than a six-mile truck ride away.

 You may not be able to get blood out of a turnip, but we discovered that you can get water out of granite, although it may cost a small fortune.
 Contrary to popular opinion, granite is laced with a network of groundwater cracks and crevices, but hitting one with a drill is another matter.
-Our well driller pounded down through 163 feet of bedrock—at $20 a foot!—without finding more than a trickle.
+Our well driller pounded down through 163 feet of bedrock — at $20 a foot! — without finding more than a trickle.
 Fortunately, he used a technique called hydrofracturing, which actually lifts the rock with the pressure of the water being forced down the well shaft.
 That pressure also forces open new cracks in the rock, which allow for a better water flow into the well.
 To our amazement, it worked!
 We now have a well which produces four crystal clear gallons a minute, but the bill was nearly double the amount we had budgeted, adding further to our cash crunch.
-[EDITOR'S NOTE: For information on how to save money on well drilling, turn to page 74.]
+[EDITOR'S NOTE: For information on how to save money on well drilling, see Can You Drill Your Own Well?]

 The final obstacle, waste disposal, remains to be solved.
 As of now, it's the old outhouse routine.
-Vile have plans for building a composting toilet, but—to satisfy state codes and to keep the bank happy—we still have to have a septic system or holding tank installed by a licensed master plumber.
+We have plans for building a composting toilet, but to satisfy state codes and to keep the bank happy we still have to have a septic system or holding tank installed by a licensed master plumber.
 (Wisconsin is often heralded as an environmentally progressive state, but composting systems are not yet recognized here as legal primary-waste disposal methods.)
 To cut costs, we opted for a holding tank along with our composter, but that project is waiting, as usual, for the contractor to do the work.

 So far we've found that the costs for this house-moving operations tally up as follows:

-Anyone deciding to move a house keep a few things in mind in order to pi, vent a moneysaving route to home ownership from turning into an expensive boon doggle.
+Anyone deciding to move a house should keep a few things in mind in order to pre vent a moneysaving route to home ownership from turning into an expensive boondoggle.
 First, it's essential to have several thousand dollars in seed capital, since the house will usually have to be paid for in advance and the mover will generally want half his or her fee "up front."
-If any utility lint have to be moved, that cost must also be paid in advance.
+If any utility lines have to be moved, that cost must also be paid in advance.
 In fact, according to several couples we've known who have also recycled houses, it would be reasonable to expect to pay a minimum of $10,000 to get a house from its original site to yours.